Family seeking answers in disappearance of mother and 2-year-old son

 BATON ROUGE - Family members of a missing mother are releasing more details about the days leading up to the disappearance of 24-year old Kaylen Jonhson and her 2-year old son Kayden Johnson.

 "She told her friend that she had just made it home.
-She wanted to take a bath and get something to eat, and that was the last time anybody heard from her."
-Johnson's mother April Johnson said.
+She wanted to take a bath and get something to eat, and that was the last time anybody heard from her," said April Johnson, Kaylen's mother.

 After her disappearance, Johnson's family found her car parked at an apartment complex on Sherwood Meadow Drive.

-Note: UPDATE: Police searched an area along Burbank Drive Monday afternoon.
-BRPD confirmed the activity was related to the case.
-Read the latest here: https://www.wbrz.com/news/heavy-police-activity-along-burbank-drive-tied-to-search-for-missing-mother-2-year-old